Simultaneous Gamma-Neutron Vision device: a portable and versatile tool for nuclear inspections: Results of the GN-Vision performance

 Some examples of the reconstructed neutron images are presented in Figs.~\ref{fig:NeutronImpactT} and \ref{fig:NeutronImpactD}, proving the imaging capability of GN-Vision for slow neutrons.
 To illustrate the imaging capability the images corresponding to monoenergetic neutrons of 1~eV has been chosen as a representative energy in the range from thermal to 100~eV.
 From the reconstructed images, we have studied the role of two critical parameters of the neutron collimator: the collimator diameter (D) and its thickness (T).
 The remaining parameter, the focal distance F, only affects the size of the field of view and was adjusted to F=40~mm to image the three point-like sources of Fig.~\ref{fig:MC}.

-Figure~\ref{fig:NeutronImpactT} shows the role of the \lipe collimator thickness T, indicating than the contrast or peak-to-background (PBR) of the image is enhanced with increasing thicknesses.
-A quantitative analysis can be done from the image projections, displayed in the top panel of Fig.~\ref{fig:ProjectionsNeutronImages}.
-From this figure we see the PBR, calculated from the maximum divided by the value of the background underlying the images, increases from a factor 2.2 with T = 10 mm, to almost a factor of 10 with T = 30 mm.
+Fig.~\ref{fig:NeutronImpactT} shows the role of the \lipe collimator thickness T, indicating than the contrast or peak-to-background ratio (PBR) of the image is enhanced with increasing thicknesses.
+A quantitative analysis can be done from the image projections, displayed in the left panel of Fig.~\ref{fig:ProjectionsNeutronImages}.
+From this figure we see that the PBR, calculated from the maximum divided by the value of the background underlying the images, increases from a factor 2.2 with T = 10 mm, to almost a factor of 10 with T = 30 mm.

 Aiming at a more comprehensive overview of the peformance of GN-Vision in the full neutron energy range under study, Table~\ref{tab:Contrast} summarizes the PBR obtained for the images of neutrons of different energies as a function of the neutron collimator thickness T. A thin \lipe of only 10~mm would be sufficient to achieve a PBR=15 for thermal neutrons while at least 40~mm of \lipe would be required to reconstruct an image with reasonable contrast, for instance PBR $>$2, for neutron energies beyond 100~eV.